-This morning I am posting a recipe for Maple Bacon Pecan Truffles that I made for a Bacon-Themed dinner we enjoyed with dear friends a couple months ago.
+This morning I am posting a recipe for Maple Bacon Pecan Truffles that I made for a bacon-themed dinner we enjoyed with dear friends a couple months ago.
+They’re sooo good!

 This was an extremely hard post to write, because I began to write this post over a week ago, but then tragedy struck.
 The host for that dinner (my husband’s best friend) passed away very suddenly this past weekend, and we have been in shock ever since, grieving his loss.
 He and his wife were two of our very best friends so we grieve for her, as well.
 Our comfort comes because our dear friend Richard believed in and knew Jesus, so we know this is a “temporary” loss, because we trust in God’s Word that we will see him again in heaven.
 How we long for that great reunion!